 The Global Violence Prevention Field needs a coordinated social movement to tackle violence, since violence is global in many of its manifestations and therefore needs an integrated and international response.
-Lawrence Sherman (University of Cambridge) talked about the need to create a "social movement" that promotes evidence-based practices and Alexander rate to prepare the scientific and political prerequisites for a global social movement that can reduce violence by 50% in the next 30
+Lawrence Sherman (University of Cambridge) talked about the need to create a "social movement" that promotes evidence-based practices and Alexander

+Actors in the Global Violence Prevention Field need to cooperate to prepare the scientific and political prerequisites for a global social movement that can reduce violence by 50% in the next 30 years.